Workshops and Seminars

 Mud Season Development Day

 Since 1998, the College of Medicine Office of Medical Student Education has presented a yearly faculty development program focusing on current issues in education.
-During the most recent retreat in 2011, participants had the opportunity to attend workshops in the newly opened Simulation Laboratory, and learned more on such topics as "Simulation in Patient Safety", "Learning & Assessment Using Standardized Patients", and "Essentials of Simulation-Based Education".
+During the one recent retreat, participants had the opportunity to attend workshops in the newly opened Simulation Laboratory, and learned more on such topics as "Simulation in Patient Safety", "Learning & Assessment Using Standardized Patients", and "Essentials of Simulation-Based Education".

 For more information contact the Medical Student Education at 802.656.0722.